 Thus emerges an alternation of chorale phrases (embellished so as to give the impression of an arioso) and recitative.
 These are combined with a recurring instrumental ritornello (two oboes and continuo) creating a sense of a mini-concerto.

-Bach's innovative use of combining existing forms results in the unification of four elements: chorale, arioso and recitative, all sustained by the ritornello/concerto structural principles.
+Bach’s innovative use of combining existing forms results in the unification of four elements: chorale, arioso, recitative, above the sustaining ritornello/concerto structural principles.

 Thus, the first of these sections (bars 18-28) regales us with numerous examples of how the proud man exalts himself through position, palaces, fine clothing and widespread fame.
 The ritornello begins and ends the movement as well as accompanying the chorale phrases with a dancing minuet of oboes and continuo.

 Phrases 3 and 4 bars 32-41

 Phrase 8 bars 88-91